holochain/app-store-dnas/rfcs/DL-2023-02-27-01-portal-host-detection.md

 ### Ping/Pong Vector Call

 App Store would call a vector of "hosts" with a ping/pong (like a heartbeat) to check who is available.
-Once all hosts have responded, or reached the timeout, App Store can use the an available host for the install request.
+Once all hosts have responded, or reached the timeout, App Store can use an available host for the install request.

 Pros